nameskyteam/multi-transaction/README.md

 ```

 ### Manual Convert Transactions
-Maybe you don't want to use `MultiSendAccount` or `MultiSendWalletSelector`.
+Maybe you don't want to use `MultiSendAccount` or `MultiSendWalletSelector`, you can convert transactions manually

 ```typescript
 import { MultiTransaction, parseNearApiJsTransactions, parseNearWalletSelectorTransactions } from "multi-transaction";